Everything Indiana Men's Basketball Darian DeVries Said To The Media At Huber's

 On Tucker DeVries health …

 DeVries: Yeah, for the most part, we're getting closer.
-We're waiting for that final clearance for the full contact, but he's able to do all the shooting.
-Drill works, lifting, which is modified a little bit.
-But I think by the time we get rolling here this next week, maybe within that first week, we should have be fully cleared for full contact and be good to go there.
+We're waiting for that final clearance for the full contact, but he's able to do all the shooting, drill works, lifting, which is modified a little bit.
+But I think by the time we get rolling here this next week, maybe within that first week, we should be fully cleared for full contact and be good to go there.

 How does DeVries structure things week-by-week to acclimate the team …

-DeVries: The nicest part with taking a trip is we get those 10 extra practices so we can spread it out, and we'll do maybe one a week where we can now, we can get some extra film study in, do some install that type of stuff that maybe takes a little bit more time that you don't have when you only have the four hours a week.
-So that's the way we try to utilize that the most.
+DeVries: The nicest part with taking a trip (to Puerto Rico) is we get those 10 extra practices so we can spread it out, and we'll do maybe one a week where we can get some extra film study in, do some install that type of stuff that maybe takes a little bit more time that you don't have when you only have the four hours a week.
+So that's the way we'll try to utilize that the most.
 Then you get those those game opportunities, but more importantly, just some time to spend together when you got a whole new group, just to kind of build that cohesiveness on and off the floor.
 I think it's a terrific time for us to go do that.

 On adding to the roster and open spots to fill …

-DeVries: Yeah, we still have a couple open spots, so we're still actively recruiting to see if there's something that that fits and makes sense, and we can kind of go a lot of different directions with that, you know, as the roster stands today, and we still have those two extra spots.
+DeVries: Yeah, we still have a couple open spots, so we're still actively recruiting to see if there's something that that fits and makes sense, and we can kind of go a lot of different directions with that.
+As the roster stands today, and we still have those two extra spots.
 So we'll see what that plays out like.
 But we are still actively recruiting.

 Building Indiana versus building West Virginia last year …